-The first time I saw this pasta threading activity was probably 2 years ago.
-The concept is simple enough – you take a big ball of playdough, stick some uncooked spaghetti in it so it looks almost like a person’s head with spiky hair, and you thread the Cheerios one by one onto the spaghetti.
+The pasta threading activity is simple.
+You take a big ball of playdough, stick some uncooked spaghetti in it so it looks almost like a person’s head with spiky hair, and you thread the Cheerios one by one onto the spaghetti.
 This fine motor activity helps your children strengthen their fingers and prepares them for holding a pencil for writing.

 But I didn’t want it to be just a simple fine motor skill activity – I wanted to incorporate counting into it.

 My daughter Zoe has been counting 1 through 10 since she was about 20 months.
 However, even though she can count the number in order, she cannot determine the number of items in a collection (also called enumeration).
 For example, when I ask her how many balls we have in the basket, and she says “1, 2,…” and then she just goes to “3-4-5-6-7-8…” really quickly without labeling each ball with only one number from the counting sequence.
 She would double count some of the balls while skipping others.